StaplesArlo/ST10404431_PROG6221_POE/README.md

 4. Build the solution to restore dependencies.

 ## Usage
-1. Place your `FAQs.txt` file in the specified directory:
+1. Place your `QAs.txt` file in the specified directory:
 2. Run the application.
 3. Use the provided menu options to interact with the FAQs:
    - List all questions.